Probability, valuations, hyperspace: Three monads on Top and the support as a morphism: The probability monad on

 \section{The probability monad on $\cat{Top}$}

 The first probability functor was defined by Lawvere \cite{lawveremonad}: It assigns to a measurable space $X$ with $\sigma$-algebra $\Sigma_X$ the space of probability measures on $\Sigma_X$ endowed with the initial $\sigma$-algebra with respect to the family of evaluation maps $p \mapsto p (M)$ for $M \in \Sigma_X$.
 This functor on the category of measurable spaces carries a canonical monad structure which makes it into a probability monad \cite{girymonad}.
-Due to the importance of topological concepts to measure theory and probability, such as weak convergence of measures, one can argue that a probability monad should be defined on a suitable category of topological spaces with respect to their Borel $\sigma$-algebras.
+However, due to the importance of topological concepts to measure theory and probability, such as weak convergence of measures (which requires a topology on the underlying space) or tightness, one can argue that there should be a probability monad on a suitable category of topological spaces as well, since only then can one hope to have enough expressiveness to develop synthetic versions of those theories in monadic terms.

-The subcategory of topological spaces that is traditionally considered in analytical settings is the category of Polish spaces.
-Giry \cite{girymonad} also introduced a probability monad on the category of Polish spaces.
-Similar to the above, a Polish space $X$ is mapped to the space of Borel probability measures on $X$ equipped with the weak topology with respect to the integration maps $p \mapsto \int f \, dp$ for bounded continuous $f: X \to \R$.
+The subcategory of topological spaces that is typically considered in analytical settings is the category of Polish spaces.
+Indeed Giry \cite{girymonad} introduced a probability monad on the category of Polish spaces: a Polish space $X$ is mapped to the space of Borel probability measures on $X$ equipped with the weak topology with respect to the integration maps $p \mapsto \int f \, dp$ for bounded continuous $f: X \to \R$, quite analogous to the topology on the space of continuous valuations that we had considered in the previous section.

-A convenient subcategory for point-set topological purposes is the category of compact Hausdorff spaces.
-The Radon monad arising from the functor that assigns to a compact Hausdorff space the respective space of Borel probability measures equipped with the weak topology has been introduced by Swirszcz \cite{swirszcz}.
-A thorough treatment is due to Fedorchuk \cite{fedorchuk}.
+Other choices of subcategories of $\cat{Top}$ are possible.
+One convenient subcategory for point-set topological purposes is the category of compact Hausdorff spaces.
+The Radon monad arising from the functor that assigns to a compact Hausdorff space the respective space of Borel probability measures equipped with the weak topology has been introduced by \'Swirszcz \cite{swirszcz}.
+A thorough treatment has been given by Fedorchuk \cite{fedorchuk}.

 Neither of these monads restricts to the other, since the full subcategories of Polish spaces and of compact Hausdorff spaces overlap only partially in $\cat{Top}$.
 But they are both contained in the category of $T_{3\frac{1}{2}}$ spaces.
 This case has been treated by Banakh \cite{banakh}, who studies the functor that assigns to a $T_{3\frac{1}{2}}$ space the space of inner regular and $\tau$-smooth Borel probability measures endowed with the weak topology, as well as the respective monad structure.